Apparatus is a hybrid graphics editor and programming environment for creating interactive diagrams.

 The Apparatus Editor runs in the browser and interactive diagrams created with Apparatus can be shared and embedded on the web (coming soon).

-Apparatus is free, open-source software.
+Apparatus is free, open-source software, under development on GitHub.

 1. Make a Face